This is a true story. It is my personal testimony of coming to know Jesus. I have changed some names to protect privacy.

-How had I been so blinded to her being a witch and following the wicca religion?
-Why didn’t I put together that she had studied under Jett who was a warlock?
+How had I been so blinded to her being a witch and following the wicca religion and had studied witchcraft under the influence of a warlock?

 Candi went into the store, as I waited, an older black homeless man walked up to our car and started spraying the windshield with water and smeared it dry with a newspaper.

 He was making a mess and I was furious that he was doing this because he didn’t even ask me.
 After his smudge job on the windshield, he came back to my side of the car to receive his payment!
 I wasn’t pleased but didn’t want any trouble, so, I cracked the window a bit and handed him a few coins.
 Just then, Candi opened the passenger door and got in.
 With my window still open, the man looked directly at me, pointing his finger, and said with a stern voice,

 “You know what you need to be doing!!!!”

 His words pierced my heart like a knife and I knew the Lord was speaking to me through him.

 If I ever needed to be convinced that there was such a thing as spiritual warfare this was a prime example!!!